>

 • US dollars and Maldivian Rufiyaa for convenience in different locations.

-We couldn't find specific tips for Maldives
+We couldn't find tips for Maldives.

 GetReady